Top

 • Whether the employer misrepresented eligibility

-• Whether the insurer waived the requirement
+• Whether the insurer waived or ignored the requirement

 Why These Cases Are High Stakes